SharePoint/PnP-Guidance/articles/app-model-recipe-site-provisioning.md

 Override the create site link
 -----------------------------

-In this pattern the link to create a site collection is overridden with a link that points to a Provider-hosted app.
+In this pattern, the link to create a site collection is overridden with a link that points to a Provider-hosted app.
 CSOM code running in a Provider-hosted app is executed via the remote provisioning pattern as part of the site creation process.

-- The pattern is only used when targeting site collection creation, it is not used to create sub sites.
+- The pattern is only used when targeting site collection creation; it is not used to create sub sites.
 - The override URL is configured in the SharePoint admin center.
 This URL points to a Provider-hosted app.
 - The Provider-hosted app uses CSOM APIs to create site collections.
 	+ CSOM/REST APIs may also be used to configure other aspects of the site during the provisioning process.
 - This approach may be used in Office 365 tenants and in on-premises SharePoint.